BD2KGenomics/toil-scripts/gatk-germline/README.md

     1. toil-scripts/gatk-germline/germline.py
     2. toil-scripts/gatk-germline/launch_germ.py

 The bash script `launch_germ.sh` contains parameters required to run the pipeline.
+The current set of parameters uses b37 conventions, so reference and alignment files must also comply with this format.

 | Parameter                 | Function                                                                                                                              |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------------|